Pitches • Proposals • Manuscripts

 • Literary work with voice, craft, and cultural memory

-• Hybrid/experimental forms grounded in rigor
+• Hybrid or experimental forms grounded in rigor

 • Projects that challenge gatekeeping and invite new readers